madprime/madprime.github.io/_posts/2017-10-29-twelve-percent.md

 to GiveWell itself, to grant to top charities at its discretion.
 In recent years I've followed their recommendations; this time around I'm happy to trust them directly, and grant them the efficiency of discretion.
-The funding Is most likely to go to the [Against Malaria Foundation](https://www.givewell.org/charities/against-malaria-foundation) (AMF), GiveWell's current top recommendation, which [they estimate](https://www.givewell.org/how-we-work/our-criteria/cost-effectiveness/cost-effectiveness-models)
+The funding is most likely to go to the [Against Malaria Foundation](https://www.givewell.org/charities/against-malaria-foundation) (AMF), GiveWell's current top recommendation, which [they estimate](https://www.givewell.org/how-we-work/our-criteria/cost-effectiveness/cost-effectiveness-models)